 Note: In cases where a parameter requires a significant amount of text, you can end a line in the input file with a backslash.
 This indicates that the following line will simply continue to be part of the text of the current line, in the same way as the C/C++ preprocessor expands lines that end in backslashes.
 The underlying implementation always eats whitespace at the beginning of each continuing line, but not before the backslash.
-This means that the parameter file that is, with no space between abc and def despite the leading whitespace at the beginning of the second line.
+This means that the parameter file set Some parameter = abc def is equivalent to set Some parameter = abcdef that is, with no space between abc and def despite the leading whitespace at the beginning of the second line.
 If you do want space between these two parts, you need to add it before the backslash in the first of the two lines.